 I prefer Windows PC, but IOS Mobiles.

-What has been your career path leading up to working at Nestlé?
+What has been your career path leading up to working at Nestlé IT?

 I started my career at a very small data center, which provided me with the opportunity to learn about computers, internet, links, servers, network, etc. From there, I moved to a larger company in the IT department responsible for its network administration and end user support, and later worked at a small IT support company as an IT Training Coordinator responsible for the training, teachers, and material used for the IT classes as an exchange student for a year focusing on improving my English.
 When I returned to Brazil, I joined Nestlé as contractor for the Exchange Team, working on a project created to consolidate the domain controllers and exchange servers for American markets and was then hired as a Nestlé employee to support the consolidation and transition of service desks to a support center team.
 From there, I held roles on the Client Management team, Field Services, and in 2016, I moved to St. Louis to join the Follow the Sun Incident Management team responsible for global and regional major incidents and crisis management.

-What initially attracted you to work at Nestlé?
+What initially attracted you to work at Nestlé IT?

-What do you enjoy most about working for the company?
+What do you enjoy most about working here?
 And/or in your department?

-I love the fact that Nestlé is a large organization and something is always changing.
+I love the fact that Nestlé IT is a large organization, and something is always changing.
 There are endless opportunities to learn something new or grow within the company, team, or current role.
 There is no boring day because of the constant challenges.

-How would you describe the Nestlé culture in 3 words?
+How would you describe the Nestlé IT culture in 3 words?

 Continuous improvement, open environment, and opportunity

-In IT Crisis Management, you never have a boring day because there is always something happening around the world.
+In IT, you never have a boring day because there is always something happening around the world.

-In your opinion, why should an IT professional work at Nestlé instead of someplace else?
+In your opinion, why should an IT professional work at Nestlé IT instead of someplace else?

-You moved to St. Louis to work for Nestlé.
+You moved to St. Louis to work for Nestlé IT.
 What do you appreciate most about the city?